 At Northpoint Seattle, we know that compassionate addiction treatment can be the turning point when someone is on the road to recovery.
 Our team builds meaningful connections to create evidence-based treatment plans that promote long-term sobriety.
-Call 425.414.3530 or contact us online to learn more and to get started today.
+Call 425.414.3530 or contact us online to learn more and to get started today in our outpatient program near Bellevue, Washington.

 Who Benefits from Inpatient Treatment?